 Isn’t milkweed toxic?

 Milkweed secretes a milky sap (hence its name).
 This sap can be harmful to humans, pets, livestock, and other animals—but only if it is consumed in very large quantities.
 Fortunately, the sap tastes so foul that most critters (monarch caterpillars excluded!) are more than happy to leave the entire plant alone.
-To be extra cautious, handle it with care.
-Use gloves and wash your hands after planting—and be sure children are careful around it, too!

 Is milkweed invasive?